-7. A Global Dialogue for Sustainable Planning
+7. A global dialogue for sustainable planning

 The continuation of a global dialogue on the sustainable organization of urban and rural space will be vital for the successful implementation of the New Urban Agenda and the Sustainable Development Goals.
 The processes put in place by Habitat III could usefully be translated into continuous activities devoted to networking and the exchange of ideas, experiences, information and good practices.

-The first section of the paper - Vision and Framework of the Policy Paper's Contribution to the New

-Urban Agenda - provides a background of the challenge that the rapid urbanizing world has to face.
+Section I of the paper - Vision and framework of the policy paper's contribution to the New Urban Agenda - provides a background of the challenge that the rapid urbanizing world has to face.
 It illustrates the guiding principles that link the policy paper to the New Urban Agenda and defines urban spatial strategies as the key element to achieve the sustainable development of cities and territories.

-The second section of the paper (Policy challenges) refers to the six key dimensions recalled above which the Policy Unit identified to design and implement successful urban spatial strategies and describes the factors and constrains that impede their effectiveness.
+Section II of the paper (Policy challenges) refers to the six key dimensions recalled above which the Policy Unit identified to design and implement successful urban spatial strategies and describes the factors and constrains that impede their effectiveness.

-The third section of the paper (Prioritizing Policy Options) identifies the policy priorities and critical recommendations required to develop the six above dimensions into viable urban spatial strategies.
+Section III of the paper (Prioritizing policy options) identifies the policy priorities and critical recommendations required to develop the six dimensions above into viable urban spatial strategies.

 This Policy Unit recognizes that all components of society have to be informed and proactive parties in the implementations of the New Urban Agenda.
-However, the fourth section of the paper (Key Actors for Action) identifies those actors who have a key role to play in the design, implementation and monitoring of urban spatial strategies, starting with local governments.
+However, section IV of the paper (Key actors for action) identifies those actors who have a key role to play in the design, implementation and monitoring of urban spatial strategies, starting with local governments.

-In section five (Policy Design, Implementation and Monitoring) the paper identifies key implementation aspects of the six urban spatial strategy components treated previously.
-Under finance mechanism, the positive connection is stressed among sound spatial strategies, the policy priorities suggested for the formulation and implementation, and the prospect for mobilizing the means to achieve the conference's goals in cities.
-Under monitoring, the paper underlines that the SDGs, and particularly SDG 11, represent a powerful global standard for measuring the achievements of cities and territories in improving the living conditions of all.
+In section V (Policy design, implementation and monitoring) the paper identifies key implementation aspects of the six urban spatial strategy components treated previously.
+Under finance mechanism, the positive connection is stressed among sound spatial strategies, the policy priorities suggested for the formulation and implementation, and the prospect for mobilizing the means to achieve the Conference's goals in cities.
+Under monitoring, the paper underlines that the Sustainable Development Goals, and particularly Goal 11, represent a powerful global standard for measuring the achievements of cities and territories in improving the living conditions of all.
 Sound urban spatial strategies require transparency and accountability in the planning process, which in turn necessitates reliable, open and easily accessible data.
 A promising development is the availability of free access to remote sense-derived geospatial data.